PrecioJusto/APIProductsScrapers/README.md

 # APIProductsScrapers
-All the scrapers that send info to the Podructs API.
+All the scrapers that send info to the Products API.